Age of a Participant

 For CA, see all of the following ages and related policies that FAA uses to determine eligibility and benefit amounts:

-●Each child aged 6 through fifteen is required to be enrolled in and attending school or be home schooled.
+●Each child aged six through 15 is required to be enrolled in and attending school or be home schooled.
 School attendance is included in the CA Personal Responsibility Agreement (PRA) that single and two parent budgetary units are required to agree with for CA eligibility.
-See
+(See

-PRA School Attendance for all the school attendance requirements.
+PRA School Attendance for all of the school attendance requirements.)

-CA Jobs Work Program Requirements for more about services available with the CA work program.
+CA Jobs Work Program Requirements for more information about services available with the CA work program.)

 ●For CA potential eligibility, an application is required to include a dependent child.
-A CA dependent child is any child who meets all of the following:
+Based on multiple circumstances, a child may no longer be considered a CA dependent child when they turn 18 or when they turn 19.
+(See

-Dependent Child for more information about CA eligibility requirements.
+CA Student Criteria for more information about CA eligibility requirements.)

 Verification